 Employee Burnout in the Workplace

 Employee burnout often manifests as an increasing lack of enthusiasm and engagement that builds over time in response to job dissatisfaction.
-The consequences of burnout may include increased employee absence, lower productivity, and higher turnover, all of which affect a company's bottom line.
+The consequences of burnout may include increased employee absence, lower productivity, and higher turnover, all of which can affect a company's bottom line.

-Tight deadlines, lack of management support, or unachievable job goals are just a few of the many factors that contribute to workplace burnout.
 By learning how to recognize early signs of employee stress, HR managers and business leaders can take action to prevent burnout from impacting their staff.

 What is workplace burnout?